Whatever your specialism, this pathway gives you the opportunity for in-depth research into the aspects of performance which interest you most.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed through a total of two 25-30 minute recitals.
+You will be assessed through a total of three recitals: two of 25-30 minutes and one of 40-45 minutes.
 Each recital must also be accompanied by a commentary of 1,000-1,500 words.

 In some circumstances, the length of the recital may be reduced and supplemented by an essay.

 Performance Practice graduates have gone onto a variety of performance-based careers and further study.
 Graduates have also gone on to teaching posts, both freelance and employed by an institution.
 Further study destinations include both conservatoires and other universities.